Neelkanth7/TUSK/README.md

 [![Build Status](https://app.travis-ci.com/lorenzs2908/hello-github-actions.svg?branch=main)](https://app.travis-ci.com/lorenzs2908/hello-github-actions)

-This is a a readme file for my branch.
+This file displays an example readme file for my our project.
-This file contains all information about my completed tasks within our project 1.
+This file contains all information about our completed tasks within homework 2b.

 * This readme file is part of homework 2b of CSC 510 Software Engineering class.